-important in the rapid prototyping.
-Pintus et al. [PGCS10] developed a geometry enhancement operator that counterbalances the effects due to the non-ideal behavior of the materials used in the printing process (Fig. 1).
+The enhancement of small detail perception is also very important in rapid prototyping.
+Pintus et al. [PGCS10] developed a geometry enhancement operator that counterbalances the effects due to the non-ideal behavior of the materials used in the printing process (Fig. 5).
 They represent the geometry as a volume, and they simulate on this volume the physical behavior of the printer.
 Then they compare the result to the original geometry, and modify the input data in order to reduce the difference between the original model and the printed one.
 Their function aims at locally increasing the contribution of geometrical high frequencies.
 A similar approach was presented by Cignoni et al. [CGPS08].
-Instead of modifying the geometry, they exploit the color painting capabilities of recent 3D printers, and propose a technique to color the surface of an object in order to enhance the perception of its geometric details (Fig. 2); they analyze the fine scale geometry to compute a counter shading signal, which is "baked" in the color attribute of each vertex before the 3D print.
+Instead of modifying the geometry, they exploit the color painting capabilities of recent 3D printers, and propose a technique to color the surface of an object in order to enhance the perception of its geometric details (Fig. 6); they analyze the fine scale geometry to compute a counter shading signal, which is "baked" in the color attribute of each vertex before the 3D print.
 This approach overcomes the drawbacks of subsurface scattering effects of the printing material, which usually blurs out the perception of the shades of the smallest details.
 3D printing technology can also be used in a straightforward manner to produce replica at higher scales, or in preservation applications, such as transporting or storing CH artifacts (see section 6.1).

 Monitoring.
-A general problem in CH is the measure-

-ment of preservation strategies by monitoring the microgeometric changes over time.
-Many 3D acquisitions performed in a designed set of different times are useful to track fine deformation and degradation of artworks.
+A general problem in CH is the measurement of preservation strategies by monitoring the micro-geometric changes over time.
+Performing repeated 3D acquisitions on a time schedule is useful for tracking fine deformations and degradation of artwork.
 Brunetti et al. [BCP07] performed a periodic 3D scanning campaign, and showed how to measure, compare and monitor wood deformations caused by weather changes in the trees of the fossilized Dunarobba forest.
 They study different conservation methodologies, such as covering individual trunks with artificial roofing, maintenance of some trunks inside a climatic chamber, or surface coating of trunks by an impregnating resin product.
 For each area of interest they performed four 3D acquisitions with an interval of three months.
 They measure the modification of the area in terms of Hausdorff distance between each pair of scans, and propose the choice of the best conservation methodology with a measurable evidence.
+The computation of normals by the PTM technique and the RTI acquisition setup has been used to detect morphological changes over time in the surface of paintings [MBW14].
+This non-invasive, high-resolution and powerful method is able to spot both geometrical changes as holes, bends, and cracks, and color modifications like abrasion of the original canvas.
+The authors demonstrated that they can even extract changes smaller than one half millimeter.